 Ever feel like something's not quite right with your contact lenses?
 If so, you're not alone.
 Plenty of people who wear contacts experience contact lens discomfort at some point.

 To accurately determine the specific causes of your contact lens discomfort and appropriate remedies, you need to see your optometrist or ophthalmologist.
 A visit to your eye doctor also will rule out the possibility that your discomfort indicates a more serious underlying problem.

 Remember: If your eyes don't feel good, look good, or see well, you need a checkup by an eye care professional.
-Sometimes a minor contact lens irritation, if left untreated, can develop into a more serious problem occasionally one that can be sight-threatening.
+Sometimes a minor contact lens irritation, if left untreated, can develop into a more serious problem — occasionally one that can be sight-threatening.

 For helpful tips on how to handle uncomfortable contact lenses, choose a statement below or go directly to Remedies for Contact Lens Discomfort.

-- When I wear contacts, I always feel like something's in my eye.
+When I wear contacts, I always feel like something's in my eye